 16. Day Sixteen – To Pakding (2600m) – (Approx 6 hour trek)

 Our legs might be a bit shaky due to the steep descent and battle against the rock terrain till the suspension bridge across the Dudh Kosi and other tributaries, after which the trail becomes more level.
-All levels of discomfort of the high altitude might now leave as we hit warmer climate.
+All levels of discomfort from the high altitude might now go away as we hit a warmer climate.
 The view will be different even though we are retracing the same path.
 The view is a mixture of open plains, rhododendron and pine forests with snow in the distance.
-We pass a few Sherpa villages and prayer flags and prayer inscribed stones.
+We pass a few Sherpa villages and see prayer flags and inscribed stones.

 17. Day seventeen – To Lukla (2800m) – (Approx 2 hour trek)

-A short walk to Ghat gets us to the Dudh Kosi rivers and follow an easy trail flat ascending trail getting and southern view of the Khumbu region.
+A short walk to Ghat gets us to the Dudh Kosi rivers and we follow an easy flat ascending trail to get a southern view of the Khumbu region.